 Jay is a total babe.
 But it’s undeniable that her beauty does not fit in within the eurocentric, fatphobic societal norms.
 Nevertheless, that has never hindered Jay from being a self-described “flirtatious ass person” and owning any room she walks into — and why should it?!

-For our 2019 Pride Month edition, Salty sat down with Jay to talk about how her identity as a plus-size, black, queer woman manifests in her day to day life, the challenges and joys of living in LA, and the importance of dancing it out.
+Salty sat down with Jay to talk about how her identity as a plus-size, black, queer woman manifests in her day to day life, the challenges and joys of living in LA, and the importance of dancing it out.

 Salty: Happy Pride Month!